ashmchiu/cs184-final-proj-writeup/index.md

 ## Contributions
 Ashley Chiu
 - Created the base particle model by refactoring `Clothsim`, as well as initial scene setups
-- Incorporated OpenMP parallelization
+- Incorporated and implemented OpenMP parallelization
-- Implemented solid-liquid viscous interactions in the Lagrangian model
+- Implemented solid-liquid viscous adhesion interactions in the Lagrangian model
-- Helped tune viscosity simulation and debug volume preservation for the Lagrangian model
+- Helped tune liquid-liquid interactions and viscosity, debugged volume preservation for the Lagrangian model
+- Helped with the setup of both marching cubes and OpenVDB
-- Built up Blender rendering pipeline with shaders, shadows, reflections, caustics, and set up final scenes
+- Built up Blender rendering pipeline with shaders, shadows, reflections, caustics, and set up final scene lighting and objects
 - Scripted and rendered Metaball images and final videos
 - Completed the milestone slides, video, and write up
 - Contributed to the final slides, video, and write up